 Whether you’re taking a break from the slots, or sitting this one out, the Blue Dolphin Lounge is a great spot to relax.
 With a strong menu of appetizers, platters, and traditional lounge food, complimented with an excellent cocktail menu, the lounge is a great hang.
 Try the lime daiquiri - it’s big, sweet, ridiculous, and full of flavour.

 Mango’s Kitchen and Grill

-Mango’s Kitchen and Grill has a new menu - and it is delicious!
+Mango’s Kitchen and Grill has a full-service menu - and it is delicious!
 We ordered the steak sandwich, along with the penne alfredo, and both were well-presented, flavourful, and overall tasty.
-Plus, if you’re a long-time fan of Mango’s and you’re missing the buffet, never fear, they’ve also opened the buffet back up for lunch seven days a week, and brunch every weekend.
+If you’re a long-time fan of Mango’s and you’re missing the buffet, they offer it for lunch seven days a week, and brunch every weekend.